math97/dailyDietApi/README.md

 - [X] The user must be able to list all  meal's;
 - [X] The user must be able to see a unique meal;
 - [X] The user must be able to delete a new meal;
+- [X] The user must be able to retrieve his metric's(Total of registred meals, meails in diet and off diet and best streak of meals in diet);

 # RN
 - [X] The meals can be from type diet or not;